maxmarcon/live_select/README.md

 ## Showcase app

 The repository includes a showcase app you can use to play around with the different options and parameter for `LiveSelect`.
-From within the cloned repository, simply run:
+To start the showcase app, simply run:

 `PORT=4001 mix phx.server`

+from within the cloned repository.
+The app will be available at http://localhost:4001.
-The showcase app also shows the messages and events that your LiveView receives.
+The showcase app shows the messages and events that your LiveView receives.
 For each event or message, the app shows function head of the callback that your LiveView needs to implement in order to handle the event.

 ![](priv/static/images/showcase.jpg)
 ![](assets/showcase.jpg)

+This allows you to quickly copy and paste the function definition into your live view.

 ## Usage